dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

 ## Enabling GRPC Streaming

 This feature can be enabled via a command line flag (`--grpc-streaming-enabled=true`) when starting your full node.
-This feature can only be used on non validating full nodes and when grpc is also enabled.
+This feature can only be used when grpc is also enabled.

 ## Consuming the gRPC Stream